cnr-ibba/SMARTER-repository/README.md

 docker-compose up -d db
 ```

-Once `db` container is instantiated for the first time, `mysql-data` directory is created
+Once `db` container is instantiated for the first time, `mysql-data` content is created
 and MySQL is configured to have users and password as described in the `.env` file.
 After that, container could be destroyed and data will persists inside `mysql-data`
 directory.
 If you need extra stuff to be done after database creation, you could